joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 >
 > Each of the matrices $H_S$, $H_A$, $H_P$ is the “essence” of a transformation of that type (as indicated by the subscripts $S$, $A$, $P$). [...] $H_P$ (2 dof) moves the line at infinity; $H_A$ (2 dof) affects the affine properties, but does not move the line at infinity; and finally, $H_S$ is a general similarity transformation (4 dof) which does not affect the affine or projective properties.

-In practice, normal frame-to-frame registration with real camera motion produces a non-zero value for $\eta$, the bottom-right entry of the homography matrix.
-If this entry ever becomes zero, it typically signals a degenerate or pathological case in the estimation process, indicating that the motion estimate has failed.
-The codebase is designed to handle such likely rare scenarios robustly by substituting the produced estimate by the identity matrix.
+In typical video frame-to-frame registration with real camera motion, the bottom-right entry of the homography matrix, $\eta$, is non-zero.
+If $\eta$ becomes zero, this usually indicates a degenerate or pathological case in the motion estimation process, meaning the estimate has most likely failed.
+To handle these rare situations robustly, the codebase replaces the resulting homography with the identity matrix.
+Note that $\eta = 0$ most commonly arises during perspective removal—a scenario not addressed in our current work.

 We further decompose the homography matrix into fundamental parameters, listed below, each corresponding to one of the elementary matrices described above: